 7.20 Why Do I Get Headaches When I Fast?

 As well as energy, your body stores toxins in your body fat.
 As you lose weight, these stored toxins will flow into your bloodstream and need to be processed and excreted by your kidneys.
-People who fast for extended periods can get bad headaches due to these toxins, which overload the body and often drive them to stop fasting and eat again.
+People who fast for extended periods can get bad headaches to these toxins, which overload the body and often drive them to eat sooner.

 If you are getting headaches, you should make sure you are drinking plenty of fluids.
 Some electrolytes (e.g., salty water or our Optimised Electrolyte Mix recipe) can also help when your body excretes electrolytes when your blood sugars drop.